geier/pycarddav/README.rst

 Antoine Sirinelli) and one more unicode bug (thanks to Thomas Klausner).
 Also, some more meaningful error messages were added.

+if you are upgrading:
+  you should delete the old database again and resync using pycardsyncer

 **08.12.2011:** pyCardDAV v0.3_ released:

 this fixes an unicode bug and has a lot of internal changes